bbc/audio-orchestration/tutorial/Readme.md

 * `pip install pysndfile` may fail if the `sndfile` headers are not found on the system.
 In this case, get them with e.g. `brew install libsndfile`.
   * As of version 1.3.2, `pysndfile` does not seem to be compatible with Python 3.7 (MacOS High Sierra default).
+The last known working Python version is 3.6.
+A different method of generating the audio and metadata files is being developed currently (May '19).
-* Python installed via _Anaconda_ may cause errors during `npm install` process.
-In this case, the system python (`python` comman) should be set to Python 2, and the `$PYTHON_HOME` environment variable may also need to be adjusted to match this setting.
+* Python installed via _Anaconda_ may cause errors during `yarn install` process.
+In this case, the system python (`python` command) should be set to Python 2, and the `$PYTHON_HOME` environment variable may also need to be adjusted to match this setting.